Hytreueroot/732A94_Bonus_Lab/README.md

 ## Description
 A package to handle linear regression models with using linear algebra.
+Implement a RC class to handle special functions.
+Also package take a formula object as well as a dataset and return a ridgereg object.
 Implement a RC class to handle special functions.

 ### print()
 This function print out the coefficients and coefficient names, similar as done by the lm class.